 A community-driven effort to utilize new public lands along the Springwater Corridor Trail

-Community Interest: Residents of the Sellwood-Moreland neighborhood – acting through the neighborhood association’s Stewardship of Natural Amenities Committee (SNAC) – have initiated a community-driven process for deciding how these public lands could be enjoyed and maintained by neighbors and trail users in collaboration with PP&R. In neighborhood meetings, proposed uses for the land have included restoring native landscapes, preserving wildlife habitat, creating community gathering spaces, preserving passive open space, incorporating edible landscaping, and recognizing the area’s historic significance, among other values.
-While the group seeks public input on the emphasis for all six public land parcels, initial work will begin with a Demonstration Project on the triangular site located between SE Linn and Marion streets at 9th Avenue.
-Through a survey and two public meetings, SNAC’s Sellwood Gap Working Group and PP&R invite the broader community to provide input regarding priorities for the use of this land.
-The feedback provided will inform the group’s final design plan.
-The working group additionally seeks to identify people who are interested in helping to implement a community-driven vision for all of the public lands within the Sellwood Gap.
+Community Interest: Residents of the Sellwood-Moreland neighborhood – acting through the neighborhood association’s Stewardship of Natural Amenities Committee (SNAC) – have formed a Sellwood Gap Working Group to coordinate a community-driven process for deciding how these public lands will be developed and maintained by neighbors and trail users in collaboration with PP&R. In neighborhood meetings, proposed uses for the land have included restoring native landscapes, preserving wildlife habitat, creating community gathering spaces, preserving passive open space, incorporating edible landscaping, ensuring safety and visibility, and recognizing the area’s historic significance, among other values.

 Read SMILE’s Sellwood Gap Public Involvement Plan